 Types Of Cancer Linked To Alcohol Use

-- Colon and Rectum (Bowel)
+- Colon and rectum

 This is because alcohol can act as a solvent, helping the harmful chemicals in tobacco to get inside the cells that line the digestive tract.
 Alcohol may also slow down these cells’ ability to repair damage to their DNA caused by chemicals in tobacco.

 While there are no safe alcohol limits, the more you drink, the greater the risk of cancer.
 However, you can enjoy a healthy lifestyle if alcohol is enjoyed responsibly and in moderation.

-Cutting down on both drinking and smoking will not only be a health benefit.
-You will end up with more money in the bank and will wake up feeling physically and mentally strong every single morning
+Cutting down on both drinking and smoking will not only be a health benefit; you will end up with more money in the bank and will wake up feeling physically and mentally strong every single morning.